dotnet/project-system/docs/up-to-date-check.md

 Note that in both cases this only disables Visual Studio's up-to-date check.
 MSBuild will still perform its own determination as to whether the project should be rebuilt.

+⚠️ We do not recommend disabling this!
+It can have a significant negative impact on your productivity.
 If you are disabling the check because you feel it is not behaving correctly, please file an issue in this repo and include details from the verbose log so that we can improve the feature.